Termination of Contract Agreement

 - Section 10: Entire Agreement: Agrees that the contract is a mutual agreement.

 - Section 11: Authority: Agrees that the parties signing the termination of contract agreement have the authority to do so.

 - Section 12: Headings: Notes that the headings in the contract are only to organize and are not terms of the contract agreement.

 The termination of contract agreement should be customized to your specific needs.
 The goal is to have a clear understanding of termination between both parties.
 The termination of contract agreement can prevent legal disputes, disagreements, and it can help to set expectations going forward.

 If you need help with a termination of contract agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.